akhilgit19/PRIME10-DEVOPS/readme.txt

             E.g. alias.glog “log --graph --oneline” will set ”git glog” equivalent to ”git log --graph--oneline.
 25.git config --system core.editor <editor>-Set text editor used by commands for all users on the machine. <editor>
                                             arg should be the command that launches the desired editor (e.g., vi).
-26.git config --global --edit- Open the global configuration file in a text editor for manual editing.
+26.git config --global --edit - Open the global configuration file in a text editor for manual editing.

 Git Log: